hci-lab-um/web-ssvep-stimuli-generators/README.md

 These libraries were developed by Alison Camilleri to fulfill part of the requirements for the award of a Master of Science in Computer Information Systems degree.

+More information about these libraries can be found in this peer reviewed publication by the same authors: [Towards Accurate Browser-based SSVEP Stimuli Generation](https://www.scitepress.org/Papers/2020/101594/pdf/index.html).

 Supervisory team:
 - [Dr Chris Porter](https://www.um.edu.mt/profile/chrisporter) - Department of Computer Information Systems - Faculty of ICT
 - [Dr Tracey Camilleri](https://www.um.edu.mt/profile/traceycamilleri) - Department of Systems & Control Engineering - Faculty of Engineering